ikabelerma/XlsLibrary/README.rst

 XlsLibrary is a library for reading (and soon, writing) spreadsheets saved as .xls files.
 If you're looking at reading .xlsx files, you might be looking for ExcelXLibrary_.

-XlsLibrary is just a Robot Framework wrapper for the xlrd python package.
+XlsLibrary is a Robot Framework wrapper for the Python-Excel_ packages (xlrd_ only at the moment) python package.

 Installation
 ------------